Khashoggi killing: French police nab wrong person in case of mistaken identity | DW | 08.12.2021

 US and Turkish officials said a Saudi hit squad strangled him and dismembered his body.

-A US intelligence report later revealed that Saudi Crown Prince Mohammed bin Salman authorized Khashoggi's killing.
+A US intelligence report later said that Saudi Crown Prince Mohammed bin Salman authorized Khashoggi's killing.
 The kingdom has denied involvement.

 rs/msh (Reuters, AFP)